Renewal and termination of a lease in Monaco

 Frequently asked questions

-What happens to the lease in case of the tenant’s death?
+What happens to the lease in the event of the tenant’s death?

-The lease does not automatically end upon the tenant’s death.
-In the regulated sector, certain relatives living in the property may benefit from the right to remain.
-This is notably the case for the spouse or dependent children who actually resided in the property.
-In the free sector, lease transfer conditions depend on the contract and the provisions of Monegasque civil law.
+The lease does not “automatically” terminate upon the tenant’s death.
+In the regulated sector, certain relatives living in the property may benefit from a right to remain in the premises.
+This notably applies to the spouse or dependent children who were actually residing in the property.
+In the free sector, lease transfer conditions depend on the contract and the provisions of the Monegasque Civil Code.

-What costs are involved when signing a lease in Monaco?
+What costs should be expected when signing a lease in Monaco?

 Signing a lease in the free sector involves several costs.
-The tenant must pay a security deposit usually equivalent to three months’ rent and charges.
-Registration fees amount to 1% of the total rent over the lease duration.
-Agency fees are set by each professional and are added to these costs.
-To anticipate all expenses, consult our guide on rental fees in Monaco.
+The tenant must pay a security deposit, generally equal to three months’ rent and charges.
+Registration duties amount to 1% of the total rent over the lease term.
+Agency fees are set by each real estate professional and are added to these costs.
+To better anticipate these expenses, consult our guide on rental costs in Monaco.

-Does a lease in Monaco allow obtaining residency in the Principality?
+Does a lease in Monaco allow you to obtain residency?

 Yes, under conditions.
 Once the lease is signed and registered with the Tax Services, the tenant may apply for residency in the Principality.
-This status grants access to various tax and practical benefits.
-However, residency is not automatic: it is subject to administrative review and must meet specific criteria defined by Monegasque authorities.
-Looking to rent in Monaco before obtaining residency?
-Consult our guide Renting in Monaco without being a resident: everything you need to know.
+This resident status provides access to many tax and practical benefits.
+However, residency is not automatic: it is subject to an administrative review and must meet specific criteria set by the Monegasque authorities.
+If you wish to rent in Monaco before obtaining residency, consult our guide Renting in Monaco without residency: everything you need to know.

 Can the terms of a lease be modified during its term?

 Yes.
-Both parties may agree to modify certain lease terms during its execution.
-This is done through an addendum to the initial contract.
-This addendum may concern duration, rent, or termination conditions, within the limits of the applicable legal framework for the sector concerned.
+Both parties may agree to modify certain terms of the lease during its execution.
+This is done by signing an addendum to the initial contract.
+This addendum may concern the duration, rent, or termination terms, in compliance with the legal provisions applicable to the relevant sector.
 It must be drawn up in writing and signed by both parties to be enforceable.

 arrow to top